The Ultimate Charleston Travel Guide (2025)

 Lunch: Leon's

-Dinner: Chubby Fish, Indaco, Halls Chophouse, Church & Union, Sorelle, Le Farfalle, 167 Raw or 167 Sushi Bar
+Dinner: Chubby Fish, Indaco, Halls Chophouse, Church & Union, Sorelle, Le Farfalle, 167 Raw or 167 Sushi Bar (Note: Chubby Fish and 167 Raw are closed on Sundays, so plan accordingly)

 Drinks: Citrus Club, Little Palm, The Bar @ Husk, Church & Union